-ENGL 365 Reading the Graphic Novel 3 cr
+ENGL 365 Reading the Graphic Novel

 Explores the graphic novel and related forms.
 Examines the meaning of the proliferation of this literary form as well as the perceptual mechanisms and processes involved in reading image.
-Prerequisite: ENGL 250 or department approval

 ENGL 366 The Age of Chaucer